How to find a lawyer

 Lawyers can be paid through contingency fees or hourly fees.
 A lawyer who is working for contingency fees only gets paid if you win your case.
 The fee is usually a percentage of your settlement.
 Cases where no settlement is at stake are usually billed based on the number of hours an attorney works on your case as well as additional necessary costs.

-What costs will you be billed for?
+- What costs will I be billed for?

 In addition to the lawyer’s hourly fee, you will be billed for a variety of other expenses.
 Typical expenses include court costs and payment for other individuals' services, like legal researchers, private investigators, couriers and expert witnesses.
 Also expect to pay for items and services necessary to the case, such as postage, telephone and photocopies.
 If the lawyer has to travel out of town for your case, you'll be required to pay for many of those expenses.